 - Commentary Ch.
 VI Paragraph 69

-On 2 November 2020, the Australian NCP accepted the complaint for further consideration via Good Offices.
+On 2 November 2020, the Australian NCP accepted the complaint for further consideration and offered its good offices to the parties.

 The Assessment is one of three commitments from Rio Tinto sought by the communities under the complaint to the Australian NCP.
 The complaint also seeks commitments from Rio Tinto to engage with Panguna mine-affected communities to help find solutions and undertake formal reconciliation as per Bougainvillean custom, and contribute to a substantial, independently managed fund to help address the harms caused by the mine and assist long-term rehabilitation efforts.
 The parties hope the Assessment will lay the foundation for long-term solutions.